jspinak/brobot/docs/docs/04-testing/unit-testing.md

 ## API Migration Notes

-**Important**: The Brobot testing framework is transitioning from legacy `ActionOptions` to modern `ActionConfig` classes.
-While the examples above show the recommended modern approach:
+**Important**: Brobot 1.1.0+ uses modern API patterns.
+When migrating from Brobot 1.0.x:

+### ActionOptions → ActionConfig Migration
-- Use `PatternFindOptions`, `ClickOptions`, etc. instead of `ActionOptions`
+- Use `PatternFindOptions`, `ClickOptions`, `TypeOptions`, etc. instead of legacy `ActionOptions`
-- Configure via properties files rather than programmatic setup
+- Configure via properties files (`brobot.mock=true`) rather than programmatic setup
-- Some internal components (like `ActionHistory`) still use legacy APIs during the transition

-This migration ensures better type safety, clearer separation of concerns, and more maintainable test code.
+- ActionConfig classes provide better type safety and clearer separation of concerns

+### ActionRecord for Test History
+- `ActionRecord` is the class for recording action history and mock data
+- Use `ActionRecord` for creating test snapshots and mock responses
+- ActionRecord replaced the legacy MatchSnapshot class from Brobot 1.0.x

+### Modern Property Names
+- Use `brobot.mock=true` (NOT `brobot.core.mock` or `brobot.mock.mode`)
+- Use `brobot.screenshot.path` for screenshot configuration
+- Use `brobot.mock.time-*` properties for mock timing configuration

+See [ActionOptions to ActionConfig Migration](../03-core-library/migration/actionoptions-to-actionconfig.md) for complete migration guide.

 ## Best Practices